presleyp/Speriment/README.md

   handle this in a probabilistic way.
 Put your A questions in one block and your B questions in another block and specify both of them as exchangeable blocks.
 It can also handle it in a deterministic way --- use `counterbalance` instead of `exchangeable`.
-  You'll also need to set your PsiTurk config file's `counterbalance` variable in this case.
+  You'll also need to set your PsiTurk config file's `num_counters` variable in this case.
 - Latin squares.
 For each item set (conditions 1 to n of an item), make a group (a list of Pages).
 Keep the order of the conditions the same in each group.
   Then set the block containing the groups to `latin_square = True`.
-This feature uses the `condition` variable set by PsiTurk, so remember to set that to your number of conditions.
+This feature uses the `num_conds` variable set by PsiTurk, so remember to set that to your number of conditions.
 - pseudorandomization.
 Specify the condition of each Page in a block, and then set `pseudorandom = True`.
 The block will not run two items of the same